Brandonpinos/tag-security/assessments/projects/Operator Framework SDK/self-assessment.md

 ### Background

 Streamlining processes for consumers, workers, and industries in general is often of utmost importance.
 It saves time, money, and headaches for everyone involved.
 When it comes to installing a piece of software, most expect it to be simple with only a few clicks involved, the same applies to updates and upgrades for that software.
-However every machine is different and each application has numerous dependencies that are necessary to run it correctly.To expect consumers or people who are not as proficient with technology to install the correct one from slightly different variations would be nonsensical.
+However every machine is different and each application has numerous dependencies that are necessary to run it correctly.
+To expect consumers or people who are not as proficient with technology to install the correct one from slightly different variations would be nonsensical.

 Containerization solves this problem.
 Containerization is the process of packaging an application with all its dependencies into a single, self-contained unit called a container.
 This would include the application code, source tools, runtime libraries, and more.
-By providing an isolated environment, this ensures that the application would be consistent in running on multiple different machines, regardless of the individual conditions.Containerization allows for ease of use, portability, scalability, and efficient deployment of applications.
+By providing an isolated environment, this ensures that the application would be consistent in running on multiple different machines, regardless of the individual conditions.
+Containerization allows for ease of use, portability, scalability, and efficient deployment of applications.

 A developer team seeking to utilize these benefits for their application would find Kubernetes very helpful.
 Kubernetes is an open source containerization platform that automates application deployment, updates, and overall management.
 It provides the container infrastructure and allows developers to define their application requirements.
 These reasons alone with a host of other benefits would be a great help to any development team.